unicode-org/cldr/common/properties/segments/readme.txt

-The graphemeCluster directory contains files used to modify the default Grapheme Cluster Break (gcb) (https://unicode.org/reports/tr29/) algorithm to add support for not splitting Indic aksaras.
+The graphemeCluster directory contains files used to modify the default Grapheme Cluster Break (GCB) (https://unicode.org/reports/tr29/) algorithm to add support for not splitting Indic aksaras.

 The modifications are: